Reclaimed water: Driving forces

+In some areas, one driving force is also the implementation of advanced wastewater treatment for the removal of organic micropollutants, which leads to an overall improved water quality.

 Water recycling and reuse is of increasing importance, not only in arid regions but also in cities and contaminated environments.

 Already, the groundwater aquifers that are used by over half of the world population are being over-drafted.
 Reuse will continue to increase as the world's population becomes increasingly urbanized and concentrated near coastlines, where local freshwater supplies are limited or are available only with large capital expenditure.
 Large quantities of freshwater can be saved by municipal wastewater reuse and recycling, reducing environmental pollution and improving carbon footprint.
 Reuse can be an alternative water supply option.

 Achieving more sustainable sanitation and wastewater management will require emphasis on actions linked to resource management, such as wastewater reuse or excreta reuse that will keep valuable resources available for productive uses.
 This in turn supports human wellbeing and broader sustainability.

 Potential benefits

 Water/wastewater reuse, as an alternative water source, can provide significant economic, social and environmental benefits, which are key motivators for implementing such reuse programs.
 These benefits include: